-Ok, apart from driving through on the cheap bus from Muscat, I didn’t stop in the centre.
-The centre centre there is pretty much nothing to see, but along the coast in the centre ether are apparently some nice beaches and you could stop at Masirah island.
+Apart from driving through on the cheap bus from Muscat I didn’t stop in the centre as there is pretty much nothing to see, but along the coast there are apparently some nice beaches and you could stop at Masirah island.

 I didn’t stop there as I wanted to use my time in the places with more to do than just beach stuff.

 So I hope this will give you a good idea of how to do Oman on the cheap and some of the things you can see, and routes you can do.

 Oman is one of my favourite countries.
 Take advantage of some of the cheap flights and go visit.
 Before the crowds get there…

 This is in my opinion the best guidebook you can get for Oman: